Scaffolded Management Brief Assignment

 - Organizational culture: How do values and norms affect performance?

-- Connect to Kettl Chapter 10: Apply human capital management concepts (minimum 3 applications with page numbers)
+- Connect to Kettl Chapter 9: Apply civil service concepts to personnel issues (minimum 3 applications with page numbers)

 Weekly Research Log